raaum/nkisi/README.md

 # n'kisi

-(n-key-see)
+N'kisi (n-key-see) is a Microblogging platform using React and Flux with Express and EJS.

-Microblogging platform using React and Flux with Express and EJS.
+The name comes from an African grey parrot, named N'kisi, that is thought to exhibit advanced English talking skills and other abilities.

 Not ready for public consumption.